Web Upload General FAQs

 Do I have to use Web Upload if I already have a Business iFile account?

 No. Web Upload is one more opportunity for you to benefit from filing/paying electronically.
 It is especially beneficial if you have multiple returns to file/pay at the same time or accounts that involve schedules for multiple locations.
-However, Business iFile cannot be used to electronically submit W-2, 1099-R or Schedule VK-1 information.
-To submit this data electronically, you must use Web Upload.
+However, Business iFile cannot be used to electronically submit W2/1099 wage and income statements.
+To submit this data electronically, you must use Web Upload or eForms.

 Is the Web Upload system secure?